-Burial Insurance Graded vs. Level death benefit
+Final Expense Insurance Graded vs. Level death benefit

 A level death benefit means the face amount of the policy is in force from day one.
 Level death benefit policies ask health questions.
 Some examples are: do you have AIDS, do you have cancer, do you have heart disease, and/or have you been diagnosed with a terminal illness.
-If you can answer no to these questions than a level death benefit final expense insurance or burial insurance policy may be the best fit for you.
+If you can answer no to these questions than a level death benefit final expense insurance policy may be the best fit for you.

 A graded death benefit is offered on burial insurance with no health questions.
 Graded death benefit describes how a life insurance policy will not pay out if the applicants death occurs during the first two or three years from when the policy was initially placed in force.

 A graded death benefit is used to protect the carrier when insuring severely ill applicants since these policies are typically life insurance with no medical exam and no health questions.

 Each final expense insurance company will typically have their own definition of what their “graded death benefit” includes.
 TermLife2Go places significant weight on this definition when it comes time to choose the “best policy” option out there.

 If you have recently purchased a final expense insurance policy and are not familiar with the term “graded death benefit”, we highly recommend that you contact us immediately so we can help you determine exactly what you have.

 Final expense insurance policies can be pricey.
 That is because most of these policies are bought by unhealthy seniors who just need something to cover burial costs and final expenses.
 You’ll really want to make sure that you exhaust all other available options before you decide to buy this type of policy.

 How to save money on final expense insurance